Medical Assistant Certification - Become a CMA

 • A CMA certification exam review course, taken at an accredited medical assistant school or training program.
 This is the most intensive preparation for the certification exam.

 5. Pass the certification exam.
-Once you have passed the AMAA medical assistant certification exam, you will receive a certificate and wallet credential.
+Once you have passed the AMAA exam, you will receive a certificate and wallet credential.

 For a more detailed explanation of becoming a Certified Medical Assistant, see our step-by-step guide to becoming certified.

-Congratulations, if you have followed the above process, passed your certification exam and received your certification in the mail, you are now a Certified Medical Assistant (CMA).
-After getting your medical assistant certification, you must undergo continuing education and recertify every 60 months to stay certified.
+Certified Medical Assistant (CMA) must undergo continuing education and recertify every 60 months in order to stay certified.
 The AMAA recertification process is the same as the initial certification process.
+Also see: